We’ve heard a lot about gold lately as it hits $2000 for an ounce!

 10 countries with the largest gold reserves:

-No surprises that China is first, but Russia ranks sixth and Singapore is tenth.
+No surprises that China is first, but Russia ranks fifth and Singapore is eleventh.

 Why does Singapore have gold reserves?